-Breaking News | UK, EU resume crunch Brexit talks in London
+Breaking News | UK, EU Resume Crunch Brexit Talks In London

-EU chief negotiator Michel Barnier wearing a mask because of the novel coronavirus pandemic walks to a conference centre to continue negotiations on a trade deal between the EU and the UK in London on November 9, 2020. – The European Union and Britain said major divergences remain but that post-Brexit negotiations would continue this week to clinch a trade deal in the scant time left.
-(Photo by Tolga Akmen / AFP)

-Britain and the European Union resumed crucial negotiations in London on Monday over a post-Brexit free trade deal, with time running short and both sides saying major obstacles remain.
+Britain and the European Union resumed crucial negotiations in London on Monday for a post-Brexit free trade deal, with time running short and both sides saying major obstacles remain.

-EU chief negotiator Michel Barnier arrived in the British capital late Sunday before another week of talks with his UK counterpart David Frost, as they scramble to find an agreement within weeks.
+EU chief negotiator Michel Barnier arrived in the British capital late Sunday before another week of talks with his UK counterpart David Frost, as they scramble to find an agreement.

-Britain formally left the bloc in January but remains bound by most of its rules and regulations until the end of the year under the terms of its divorce.
+Britain formally left the bloc in January but remains bound by most of its rules until the end of the year under the terms of its divorce.

-Parliaments on both sides of the Channel need time to ratify any deal struck, leaving scant time for London and Brussels to find a compromise on key outstanding issues.
+Parliaments in London and Brussels need time to ratify any deal struck, leaving scant time for the two sides to find a compromise on key outstanding issues.

-These include agreeing rules for competition between British and European companies and fishing rights and access.
+These include establishing rules for competition between British and European companies, oversight mechanism and fishing rights.

-Observers have said they will be cutting it very fine if an agreement is not reached by mid-November.
+Barnier said on Twitter the keys to unlocking the door to a deal were “respect of EU autonomy and UK sovereignty” alongside “robust guarantees of free and fair trade” and “stable and reciprocal access to markets and fishing opportunities”.

-In a weekend phone call, Prime Minister Boris Johnson and European Commission chief Ursula von der Leyen agreed big differences still need to be bridged after two weeks of “intense” meetings ended last Wednesday.
+In a weekend phone call, Prime Minister Boris Johnson and European Commission chief Ursula von der Leyen acknowledged big differences must be bridged after two weeks of “intense” meetings ended last Wednesday.

 Von der Leyen vowed both negotiating teams would “continue working hard” while Johnson said they would “redouble efforts to reach a deal”.